 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Tunisia, the U.S. Federal Aviation Administration (FAA) has not assessed Tunisia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 * * *

-This replaces the Country Specific Information for Tunisia dated December 19, 2012 to update the sections on Criminal Penalties and Threats to Safety and Security.
+This replaces the Country Specific Information for Tunisia dated February 13, 2013 to update the section on Threats to Safety and Security.